 The following seven annexes provide additional information related to the material presented in the main body of this report as directed in the UNFCCC Guidelines on Reporting and Review (GE.03-60887).
 Annex 1 contains an analysis of the key categories of emissions discussed in this report and a review of the methodology used to identify those key categories.
 Annex 2 describes the methodologies used to estimate CO_2 emissions from fossil fuel combustion, the carbon content of fossil fuels, and the amount of carbon stored in products from non-energy uses of fossil fuels.
 Annex 3 discusses the methodologies used for a number of individual source categories in greater detail than was presented in the main body of the report and includes explicit activity data and emission factor tables.
 Annex 4 presents the IPCC reference approach for estimating CO_2 emissions from fossil fuel combustion.
 Annex 5 addresses the criteria for the inclusion of an emission source category and discusses some of the sources that are excluded from U.S. estimates.
-Annex 6 provides a range of additional information that is relevant to the contents of this report.
+Annex 6 provides a range of additional information that is report.
 Finally, Annex 7 provides data on the uncertainty of the emission estimates included in this report.

-Key Category Analysis ANNEX 2 Methodology and Data for Estimating CO 2 Emissions from Fossil Fuel Combustion 21 2.1.
-Methodology for Estimating Emissions of CO 2 from Fossil Fuel Combustion 21 2.2.
+Key Category Analysis ANNEX 2 Methodology and Data for Estimating CO2 Emissions from Fossil Fuel Combustion 28 2.1.
+Methodology for Estimating Emissions of CO 2 from Fossil Fuel Combustion 28 2.2.
 Methodology for Estimating the Carbon Content of Fossil Fuels 2.3.
-Methodology for Estimating Carbon Emitted from Non-Energy Uses of Fossil Fuels 84 ANNEX 3 Methodological Descriptions for Additional Source or Sink Categories 109 3.1.
-Methodology for Estimating Emissions of CH 4 , N 2 O, and Indirect Greenhouse Gases from Stationary Combustion 109 3.2.
-Methodology for Estimating Emissions of CH 4 , N 2 O, and Indirect Greenhouse Gases from Mobile Combustion and Methodology for and Supplemental Information on Transportation-Related GHG Emissions 116 3.3.
+Methodology for Estimating Carbon Emitted from Non-Energy Uses of Fossil Fuels 91 ANNEX 3 Methodological Descriptions for Additional Source or Sink Categories .
+116 3.1.
+Methodology for Estimating Emissions of CH 4 , N 2 O, and Indirect Greenhouse Gases from Stationary Combustion 3.2.
+Methodology for Estimating Emissions of CH 4 , N 2 O, and Indirect Greenhouse Gases from Mobile Combustion Methodology for and Supplemental Information on Transportation-Related GHG Emissions 3.3.
 Methodology for Estimating CH 4 Emissions from Coal Mining 3.4.
 Methodology for Estimating CH 4 and CO 2 Emissions from Natural Gas Systems 3.5.
 Methodology for Estimating CH 4 and CO 2 Emissions from Petroleum Systems 3.6.
 Methodology for Estimating CO 2 , N 2 O and CH 4 Emissions from the Incineration of Waste 3.7.
 Methodology for Estimating Emissions from International Bunker Fuels used by the U.S. Military 3.8.
 Methodology for Estimating HFC and PFC Emissions from Substitution of Ozone Depleting Substances 3.9.
 Methodology for Estimating CH 4 Emissions from Enteric Fermentation 3.10.
 Methodology for Estimating CH 4 and N 2 O Emissions from Manure Management 3.11.
 Methodology for Estimating N 2 O Emissions from Agricultural Soil Management 3.12.
 Methodology for Estimating Net Carbon Stock Changes in Forest Lands Remaining Forest Lands 3.13.
 Methodology for Estimating Net Changes in Carbon Stocks in Mineral and Organic Soils on Cropland and Grassland 3.14.
-Methodology for Estimating CH 4 Emissions from Landfills ANNEX 4 IPCC Reference Approach for Estimating CO 2 Emissions from Fossil Fuel Combustion 313 ANNEX 5 Assessment of the Sources and Sinks of Greenhouse Gas Emissions Not Included 323 ANNEX 6 Additional Information 6.1.
+Methodology for Estimating CH 4 Emissions from Landfills ANNEX 4 PIPCC Reference Approach for Estimating CO2 Emissions from Fossil Fuel Combustion .
+333 Assessment of the Sources and Sinks of Greenhouse Gas Emissions Not Included ANNEX 6 Additional Information 6.1.
 Global Warming Potential Values 6.2.
-Ozone Depleting Substance Emissions 6.3.
-Sulfur Dioxide Emissions 335 6.4.
+Ozone Depleting Substance Emissions .
+353 6.3.
+Sulfur Dioxide Emissions 6.4.
 Complete List of Source Categories 6.5.
-Constants, Units, and Conversions 338 6.6.
-Abbreviations 341 6.7.
-Chemical Formulas 345 ANNEX 7 Uncertainty 7.1.
-Overview 349 7.2.
-Methodology and Results 7.3.
+Constants, Units, and Conversions 6.6.
+Abbreviations 6.7.
+Chemical Formulas .
+366 ANNEX 7 ' Uncertainty .
+369 7.1.
+Overview .
+369 7.2.
+Methodology and Results .
+369 7.3.
 Planned Improvements 7.4.
-Additional Information on Uncertainty Analyses by Source 358
+Additional Information on Uncertainty Analyses by Source .
+376